thedunston/pwsh_cli_zt/README.md

 The output is raw JSON.
 I wrote these to test if Windows could be a ZT self-hosted controller.

 Hate time, not the programmer. :)

+Run the createNet script first.
+Then createIPAssignment
+Finally, getMember